jsill-dku/supabase-starter/README.md

 4. **Password Reset**: Forgot password flow with email-based reset
 5. **Protected Routes**: Dashboard is protected and requires authentication

+The middleware handles session management and redirects unauthenticated users from protected routes.

 ## Customizing

 ### Styling

 This project uses Tailwind CSS for styling.
 The main theme colors and styles can be customized in `tailwind.config.js`.
+Supabase's brand color is included as a default color.

 ### Database Schema

 Check the sample schema in `src/app/api/supabase-schema.sql`.
 You can modify this file to add your own tables and security policies.
+The schema includes:

+- A profiles table that extends the default auth.users table
+- Row Level Security (RLS) policies to secure your data
+- Automatic profile creation on user signup via triggers
+- A sample tasks table with proper RLS

 ### Adding Features